epimorphics/ukhpi/README.md

 When developing UKHPI locally, it is necessary to have a dev instance of the API available.
-Since, for operations reasons, the actual service URL is not exposed to the open Internet, you will need to run a local instance of the service.
+Since, for operations reasons, the actual service URL is not exposed to the open internet, you will need to run a local instance of the service.

 This follows the same pattern as [the PPD app](https://github.com/epimorphics/ppd-explorer), and developers can run a